bheisler/criterion.rs/CONTRIBUTING.md

 ## A Note on Dependency Updates

-Criterion.<span></span>rs does not accept pull requests to update dependencies unless specifically requested by the maintaner(s).
+Criterion.<span></span>rs does not accept pull requests to update dependencies unless specifically requested by the maintainer(s).
 Dependencies are updated manually by the maintainer(s) before each new release.

 ## Code